 If we were to guess, you’ve heard a lot of talk about automation.
 Your CISO or manager wants everything automated, especially repetitive incident response tasks like investigating phishing submissions or dynamic blocking.

-Without a doubt, one of the newest and most exciting technologies to enter the cyber enterprise are Security Automation, Orchestration and Response tools.
+Without a doubt, some of the newest and most exciting technologies to enter the cyber enterprise are Security Automation, Orchestration, and Response tools.

 Regardless of your professional cyber security experience, you will find takeaways from this article.
 Welcome to our SOAR tool guide.